alcohol reactions and properties quiz header image

 Trends in the reactions of alcohols with sodium metal

 As mentioned above the structure of an alcohol can be considered in some ways similar to that of a water molecule.
 However as the chain length of the alcohol grows then the reactions of the alcohol with sodium metal begins to slow down.
-Methanol (CH3OH) is the "smallest" alcohol and it reacts the fastest of all alcohols with sodium.
+Methanol (CH3OH) is the "smallest" alcohol and it reacts the fastest of all the alcohols with sodium metal.
 Ethanol (C2H5OH) the next alcohol reacts more slowly with sodium and propanol the next alcohol in the homologous series reacts even more slowly.
 This is shown in the image below where the rate of release of hydrogen gas gives an excellent indicator of the speed of the reaction taking place.

 Comparing the rate of reaction of sodium with methanol, ethanol and propanol